AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/email-test-a-b-test/schedule-the-a-b-test.md

 description: Schedule the A/B Test - Marketo Docs - Product Documentation
 title: Schedule the A/B Test
 exl-id: f50a00a3-da03-468a-89f8-0d31b69314c0
-feature: "Email Programs, A/B Testing"
+feature: Email Programs, A/B Testing
 ---
 # Schedule the A/B Test {#schedule-the-a-b-test}